 The effect of $L$ on $R^2$ score and \ac{MAE} are shown in Fig. \ref{fig:r2-kftp-all-datasets} and \ref{fig:mae-kftp-all-datasets}, respectively.
 It may be observed that the performance of the \ac{KFTP} algorithm deteriorates with higher values of $L$.
 This is because the decrease in correlation between the future throughput and the present network features with higher values of $L$ (Fig. \ref{fig:pearson-vs-lag-plot}) compromises the prediction accuracy of our linear state equation in (\ref{eq:LSE}).
 Therefore, it may be inferred that the \ac{KFTP} algorithm will not always be able to guarantee a reliable prediction of future throughput for a significantly high $L$ ($L >= 20$s).
 However, throughput prediction for a horizon of ten seconds can be considered to be sufficient for most practical engineering applications.
 It may be noted that \ac{KFTP} predicts future throughput with acceptable accuracy within this time range, as may be observed from Figs. \ref{fig:r2-kftp-all-datasets} and \ref{fig:mae-kftp-all-datasets}. \\ To establish the efficacy of \ac{KFTP}, it has been compared with the following five baseline throughput prediction algorithms, across all the datasets in the present study -- \begin{enumerate*} \item \acf{ARIMA} \cite{raca2017back}, \item \acf{SVR} \cite{Raca2020}, \item \acf{RF} \cite{Yue2018}, \item \acf{XGBoost} \cite{Minovski2021}, \item \acf{LSTM} \cite{Mei2020} \end{enumerate*}.
-The corresponding performance metrics ($R^2$, MAE) have been provided in Table \ref{tab:R2_COMPARISON_TRUE}.
+The corresponding performance metrics ($R^2$, MAE) are provided in Table \ref{tab:R2_COMPARISON_TRUE}.
 It is observed that our \ac{KFTP} algorithm performs comparably with other algorithms across all the datasets.
 Particularly, \ac{KFTP} outperforms the other algorithms for the MNWILD-VER, MIWILD-VER and MNWILD-TNSA datasets.